 So now that you know why you may need weightlifting shoes, here are some recommendations to help you make your choice.

 The Adidas Adipower are one of the most popular choices for weightlifting shoes across the board.
-With 989 reviews and an average rating of 4.6 out of 5 stars, these are easily one of the best weightlifting shoes.
+These are easily one of the best weightlifting shoes.
 Most users recommended them for squats, but not as much for deadlifts.

 As one customer notes, the shoe offers so much stability that “you don’t need to worry about finding balances for every rep if your technique is on the point, which lets you focus on only lifting the weight nothing else.”
 Another customer said, “These shoes are solid.
 No more knee pain.
 The shoes literally put [you] in the best possible position to squat.”